-If your preparation is on point you will know around 190-200 questions.
+If your preparation is on point, you will know around 190-200 questions.

-In this case you will have to make an intelligent guess in about 80 questions and leave 20-30 questions that are completely alien to you un-attempted.
+In this case, you will have to make an intelligent guess in about 80 questions and leave 20-30 questions that are completely alien to you un-attempted.

 Can you eliminate an option?

-In an exam with 25% negative it’s advisable to go ahead and guess even if you can eliminate one option.
+In an exam with 25% negative marking, it's advisable to go ahead and guess even if you can eliminate one option.
 This would give you a higher probability of being positive on all your guesses combined.

 Read the question and options very carefully: